allisonburtch/consultancy/_posts/2020-03-10-Why-I-Started-Irl-Research_Lab.md

 layout: post
 title: Introducing IRL Research Lab
 date: 2020-02-17 09:30:00
+image: /assets/headshotcrop.jpg
+description: Launching a consultancy in the middle of a global pandemic is not ideal.
+But we do not live in an ideal world.
 ---

 Hi, thanks for visiting.
 Consider this the "hello, world" post for IRL Research Lab.